ldeo-glaciology/ice-sheet-seminar-2022/notes/week-5-notes.md

 $$

-[We will go over tenor notation next week]
+[We will go over tensor notation next week]

 ## Computing the slope of the ice sheet surface from data in the cloud.